All Thanksgiving Break Morgan and I have been looking forward to this Sunday! And it was well worth the wait!

 I waited painfully in the waiting room until I was called into the lab where I got blood drawn.
 I forced the poor technician to tell me about her cocker spaniel and I told her about Sparta.
 It was all fine and dandy until I returned to the waiting room.
 As soon as I sat down, I immediately felt the room close in.
 My vision became blurred.
 A ringing sounded in my ears, blocking out everything else.
 Heat flooded my face like someone had thrown a hot towel over me.
 I felt vomit rise in the back of my throat.
 I put my head between my legs and tried to breathe as calmly as possible as the pain around my prick of a wound throbbed in larger rings up and down my arm.
 The receptionist came out and checked on me!

-When Dr. Grin called me back to go over my blood work, he asked how I did.
+When Dr. Grin called me back to go over my blood work, he asked how I did."Well the receptionist had to check on me," I answered.

 "Yes, I forgot to tell you that afterwards you have to start reading a magazine, get your mind off it."
 We reentered the examination room, and he sat on a stool.
 His finger tapped his temple.
 "The mind is a powerful thing."